Kahin Deep Jaley: Plot

 Hatim forces his mother to allow his marriage to Shamila and sign over the house papers to her.
 Asim is wary of Shamila and does not believe in her innocence the way Hatim does.
 On their wedding night, Hatim makes it clear to Shamila that he only married her to save her from her brother and that for him she will always be Faham's wife.
 Zeeshan continues to slip further into depression and his uncle forces him to speak to a therapist.
 Shamila gets access to Rida's phone after apologizing for her earlier accusations and claims she wishes to start over their relationship.

 From Rida's phone, Shamila texts Tauqueer and stages a plot in which Rida, Tauqueer, and Hatim end up in the same place.
 Hatim is disgusted and believes Rida is back to meeting up with her lovers.
 Asim walks into Rida's room and sees Shamila texting Zeeshan off Rida's phone. he begins to shout at Shamila as Rida walks into the room.
 Rida is shocked and realizes it was Shamila who has been messaging Tauqueer off her phone.
 Hatim divorces Shamila on the spot.
 She cries on Faham's grave, angry and regretful.
 A few men come and harass her, where she runs away and has an accident with a truck.
 Zeeshan meets some serial killers and asks them to whip him 80 times as said by the maulana.
 Rida goes with Asim to find Zeeshan where she gets a call from the serial killer who says that Zeeshan has come to him to die.
 Just as Zeeshan is getting whipped, Rida and Asim stop him.
-Rida unties Zeeshan and asks him why he was giving himself such a punishment, to which he answers that he wanted Rida to forgive him.
+Rida unties Zeeshan and asks him why he is giving himself such a punishment, to which he answers that he wants Rida to forgive him.
 Rida forgives him for the sake of their child and says that she kept their child alive.
 Zeeshan then gets happy for a split second, as he was misinformed that Rida had a miscarriage.
 A few months later, Rida's brothers profit in their business.
 Rida delivers a baby boy whom she names Faham after her brother.